edgeroute/security-champion-framework/README.md

 Various names apply to the people that make up a security champion program.
 For example, organizations use different naming schemes for Champions, Advocates, Guild Members, Ninjas, and Agents.

-There is nothing in a name.
-Instead, call the people within your program by any of the monikers provided.
-Do call them something, but choosing the perfect phrase to describe the people does not define the success of your program.
+Names sometimes matter: people may define their roles by what they are called, so it is important to choose a name that fits the culture of your organization.
+Some names carry implications on the level of involvement and authority they are expected to have: liaisons, champions, advisors, consultants, etc. Choosing the perfect phrase or name to describe the people does **not** define the success of your program!
+But do give it a thought so that the label doesn't confuse the content and expectations inadvertently.

 For purposes of the framework, the word champion is universal.

 ## The need for champions

-Security champions are necessary because most security teams need more resources to meet security demands.
+Security champions are necessary because most security teams need to extend their resources to meet security demands.
 The security department needs more time/energy/people to perform security for all.
 They have the knowledge and expertise but need scalability.

 Each year, BSIMM asks their member companies how many developers and security team members they have.
 From BSIMM 12, the ratio was one security person to every one hundred and thirty-five developers.
 This ratio demonstrates the need for security champions.
-BSIMM members take security seriously enough to spend money on a consultant to analyze their stance.
+BSIMM members take security seriously enough to spend money on a consultant to analyze their maturity.
 Non-BSIMM companies are likely at an even higher ratio.
 The higher percentage is why Security Champions are needed -- there need to be more security team members to do all the work.

 ## The successful champion